f1lby/powerhoneypot/README.md

 # A Simple TCP Honeypot For PowerShell

 ### ** V1 of this PowerShell script opens up a TCP listener (socket) on every single port on a Windows machine **
-### ** V2 of this PowerShell is a stealth honeypot as it doesn't open a listener, but takes note of any port accesses attempts, writes them to the console and to a local log file.
+### ** V2 of this PowerShell is a stealth honeypot as it doesn't open a listener, but takes note of any port access attempts, writes them to the console and to a local log file.
 This way the threat actor who kicks off a port scan doesn't see any results, but you do! **

 To make this run there are a couple of pre-requisites